Day cares are reopening. But they can only serve small groups and fear for their survival.

 Stephanie Bonilla’s experience with child care illustrates just how tough the closures have been on working parents.

-Bonilla’s 2-year-old daughter, Isabella, has a slot at a well-regarded child-care center with a waiting list in Columbia Heights.
+regarded child-care center with a waiting list in Columbia Heights.
 Bonilla, who teaches kindergartners at a different early child-care center in the city, qualifies for subsidies and paid $300 a month before the pandemic for tuition while the city covered the rest.

 In the beginning, Bonilla was working from home and could care for Isabella.
 When Isabella’s day care reopened in July, Bonilla sent her back.
 But the day care had a few scares with the virus and is expected to remain closed until the end of the calender year.
 Now, Bonilla is back to teaching in person, and Isabella’s father also reports to work each day.
 So they hired a babysitter for $1,000 a month, which is exhausting their savings.